bupianlizhugui/Logistic-map/README.md

 ![alt text](https://github.com/yashchandak/Logistic-map/blob/master/images/r4.png )

 The moment we try crossing **r = 4**,  something really goes weird and the values explode.
 Within a few iterations the values reach *infinity* and there is no turning back from there on.
-Furthermore, John Von Neumann had suggested using this equation with **r = 4** for random number generator in the late 1940s.
+Furthermore, John Von Neumann had actually suggested using this equation with **r = 4** as a random number generator in the late 1940s.

 #Does Deep-learning has anything to do with it?

 Let's look at the recurrent equation again: **X<sub>t+1</sub> = r*X<sub>t</sub>(1 - X<sub>t</sub> )**.
 Doesn't it strongly resembles the derivative of the sigmoid activation?
 Moreover, setting the *learning hyper-parameter* effects the learning in a very similar fashion.
 The higher we set the learning rate, more is the fluctiation in the error rate;  And analogously on setting it beyond the certain value, the gradients explode and no learning takes place.
 Similarly, though the underlying mathematical model remains same, the starting values for the weights have a drastic impact on the overall training phase.